Portland Stage Professional Development offerings include:

 Annually Portland Stage offer a Teachers’ Night Out.
 The evening begins with a reception in our Theater for Kids space where you will have the opportunity to learn more about our education programming, followed by a complimentary performance for you & a guest to one of our Mainstage productions.
-Stay tuned for our announcement of this year’s date!

 Would you need financial support to pay for transportation to Portland Stage?
 The Maine Arts Commission’s program Ticket to Ride may be able to help.
 This program provides funding to defray the cost of travel for Maine schools wishing to visit Maine arts based venues and events as part of a well-rounded curriculum.
 The goals of the trip should support student learning and be aligned with the visual and/or performing arts standards.
 For more information or to access the application, please click here.